karthu0301/tp/docs/UserGuide.md

 ---

 **❓ Q: What kind of info can I store about a patient?**
-**💬 A:** Everything you need: name, phone, email, address, gender, height, weight, diet, allergies, meeting date, priority level, and remarks.
+**💬 A:** Everything you need: name, phone number, email, address, gender, height, weight, diet, allergies, meeting date, priority level, and remarks.
 It’s like a one-stop record for every patient.

 ---